Michael Bublé headlines limited Las Vegas engagement

 Michael Bublé is headed to the Strip’s newest megaresort.

+“As everyone knows, I always love playing Vegas, but I know performing at the new Resorts World Theatre will bring my shows to a whole new level.
+I can’t wait,” Bublé, a frequent Las Vegas headliner, said in a statement.
+He has a new album out next spring, and has reportedly shot the cover at a popular Vegas attraction.

-Tickets go on sale to the general public on Dec.
-10 at 10 a.m.
+Tickets go on sale to the general public at 10 a.m.
+Friday at Dec.
+10 at AXS.com and rwlasvegas.com/entertainment.

+Bublé’s arrival in Vegas had been reported for months.
+His series follows Carrie Underwood, who is currently in her opening run at the Theatre; Katy Perry and Luke Bryan at the Theatre.
+Celine Dion’s plans for playing Resorts World remain uncertain.

+Underwood’s shows have been impressive, showing off the venue’s new audio and digital package.
+Perry is next in line on Dec.
+29.